kubeshop/testkube-docs/docs/articles/ephemeral-clusters.md

 continuous testing, troubleshooting, analytics, reporting, etc.

-Another common use-case on the other hand is **ephemeral clusters**, i.e. clusters that are temporary and short-lived, for example when testing a Pull/Merge Request or a new feature.
-In this scenario Testkube would require you to define a new Environment, install the Agent, configure/run tests, etc. for each ephemeral cluster created in your development workflows.
+Another common use-case on the other hand is **ephemeral clusters**, i.e. clusters that are temporary and short-lived, for example when testing changes in a Pull/Merge Request or running full System tests on a new feature.
+In this scenario Testkube requires you to define a new Environment, install the Agent, configure/run tests, etc. for each ephemeral cluster created in your development workflows.
 Furthermore, once the ephemeral cluster is removed, the corresponding Testkube Environment will have to be kept for as long as the contained Test Execution results are required, potentially resulting in a large number of environments, which becomes both costly and difficult to manage over time.

 A preferred solution would be a single Testkube Environment to which any number of Testkube Agents (deployed in ephemeral clusters) can connect and report test execution results as they come and go.
-Unfortunately though, this solution has some constraints in regard to how Testkube currently works:
+Unfortunately though, this approach is currently constrained by how Testkube works today:

 - Testkube Environments can currently only handle a single connected agent at a time.
 - Testkube resources (Workflows, Triggers, etc.) are stored in the clusters themselves and not in the Control Plane,